 These expenses are often called non-discretionary.
 Although I consider them more as variable expenses.
 These would include things such as utilities, groceries, and transportation costs.

 You have these fixed expenses every month, however the total is not exactly the same every month.
 It varies month-to-month.

-So what you have to do when you are creating a budget, is take the last three or four months and average those totals.
+So what you have to do when you are creating a budget is use budgetary guidelines and take the last three or four months and average those totals.

 Determine Your Discretionary Expenses